 Non-sustainable technologies are not bad per se, but because they cannot be sustained.
 Inevitably, the price of survival essentials will skyrocket.
 Each nation’s pampered elite will have to confront its disgruntled info-proletariat led by avenging proto-elites and armed by calculating foreign powers.

-Does any hope remain to dodge this death sentence?
+Is there any hope of dodging this death sentence?